GSA/digitalgov.gov/content/posts/2016-01-04-a-sense-of-purpose-strong-communities-can-overcome-big-challenges.md

 ## The New Normal

-As Americans become increasingly mobile, the traditional concept of community has expanded from a city, town or state to include the online domain, with networks stretching the globe.
-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/12/600-x-431-Crowdfunding-nevarpp-iStock-Thinkstock-467787672.jpg" alt="Individual and teams contribute money to fund a solution" %}
+As Americans become increasingly mobile, the traditional concept of community has expanded from a city, town or state to include the online domain, with networks stretching the globe. {% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/12/600-x-431-Crowdfunding-nevarpp-iStock-Thinkstock-467787672.jpg" alt="Individual and teams contribute money to fund a solution" %}

 [Federal crowdsourcing events](https://www.WHATEVER/2015/12/16/challenges-crowdsourcing-citizen-science-whats-the-dif/), such as challenge and prize competitions, represent an inexpensive way to bring together diverse mindsets to solve problems of various scope and scale.